Topic

 The guidelines provide an overview of the cases in which an entry visa (D-visa) can be issued and the procedures that must be followed.
 The guidelines make reference to other guidelines relating to entry visas, where such are available.

-Entry visas are regulated in the Immigration Regulations Section 3-13 and Section 1-8 pursuant to the Immigration Act Section 12.
-Sections 3 to 8 of the guidelines are set out according to the sequence of the provisions in Section 3-13, followed by information about entry visas for diplomats etc.
+Entry visas are regulated in the Immigration Regulations section 3-13 and section 1-8 pursuant to the Immigration Act section 12.
+Chapters 3 to 8 of the guidelines are set out according to the sequence of the provisions in the Immigration Regulations section 3-13, followed by information about entry visas for diplomats etc.

 The information provided about the foreign service missions’ role and duties apply correspondingly to the Governor of Svalbard.